Former SoftBank chief launches fund focused on LatAm startups

 The region already has companies within the tech environment that bring disrupted business models, Claure told Reuters, and "there is (still) a lot to be disrupted."

-In January, Claure made an investment of $100 million in Shein, the fast-growing Chinese online retailer, and became the company's chairman in Latin America.
+In January, Claure made an investment of US$100 million in Shein, the fast-growing Chinese online retailer, and became the company's chairman in Latin America.

 Bicycle is focused primarily on founders in Latin America, but the fund may also invest in leading global growth-stage companies, the statement added.